The person who says it cannot be done should

 outlines for a batch of similar sounds, new similar words will be

-easily learned or created, because you already know the general shape they take.
+easily learned, because you already know the general shape they take.

-Do not be distracted by the desire to be able to write any word you
+It is not helpful to be distracted by the desire to be able to write any word you

-come across, or keep a shorthand daily diary, in the early stages of
+come across, or keep a shorthand daily diary, in the very early stages of

 learning the system.
-The frustration is counter-productive.
-You
+The frustration is counter-productive and I

 cannot really take proper dictation from television or radio before